dotnet/roslyn/FAQ.md

 ### Is there an object model chart or type inheritance diagram of Roslyn types?
 You can create a type inheritance diagram that you can zoom and search within.
 You need Visual Studio 2010 Ultimate, and the instructions for creating the diagram are in this [post](http://social.msdn.microsoft.com/Forums/en-US/roslyn/thread/705b090b-58ac-4a94-b7b5-d1408205bc90).

+### How to build on Windows 8

+If you don't have Visual Studio installed, you may need to install the .NET Framework (for example, 4.6.2).

+Then you may get an error `CSC error CS0041: Unexpected error writing debug information -- 'DLL 'Microsoft.DiaSymReader.Native.amd64.dll' failed: the specified module could not be found.
+(Exception from HRESULT is returned: 0x8007007E)` when building.
+This can be resolved by installing the [C runtime](https://support.microsoft.com/en-us/help/2999226/update-for-universal-c-runtime-in-windows) (universal CRT).